microsoft/CCF/sphinx/source/start_network.rst

 By default node output is written to stdout and to stderr and can be handled accordingly.

 There is an option to further generate machine readable logs for monitoring.
-To enable this pass `--log-path <path_to_file>` when creating a node (in either start or join mode).
+To enable this pass `--json-log-path <path_to_file>` when creating a node (in either start or join mode).
 The generated logs will be in JSON format as displayed below.

 .. code-block:: json